How to Set up a Goal That works

-When is the starting date for your pursuit of this goal?
+When is the starting date of this goal?

 When is the completion date?

 Step 5: Document Your Goal

-For your goal to be effective you have to write it down in some form.
+For your goal to be practical, you have to write it down in some form.
 Be specific and write it in one sentence.
-Details can be added later. single sentence goals are easier to remember.
+Details can be added later.
+Single sentence goals are easier to remember.